thunderk/spacetac/README.md

 If an action has "overheat 2 / cooldown 3", using it twice in the same turn will cause it to overheat.
 It then needs three "end of turns" to cool down and be available again.
 Using this action only once per turn is safe, and will never overheat it.

+### Damage

+There are four types of damage:

+* Hull (damages the hull directly)
+* Shield (damages the shield directly, do nothing if there is no more shield)
+* Basic (will either be absorbed by shield, reducing its value, or by the hull when there is no shield)
+* Piercing (will reduce the shield and continue with the hull if the shield reaches 0)

+The default damage type when unspecified is *Basic*.

+Some damage may be evadable (a 3 damage will be reduced to 2 on a ship with evasion=1), some not.

 ## Keyboard shortcuts